dkpro/dkpro-argumentation/README.md

-# DKPro Argumentation - Java framework for argumentation mining
+# DKPro Argumentation

-A minimalistic Java library for demonstration purposes of working with DKPro/UIMA typesystem for argumentation annotation.
+Java framework for demonstration purposes of working with DKPro/UIMA typesystem for argumentation annotation and argumentation mining.

 Version 0.0.2